A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

 - voluntary movements in response to a command – a score of one means no response, and six means obeys commands

-Caring for a person in a coma involves ensuring that their condition is stable and their body functions, such as breathing and blood pressure, are supported while the underlying condition is treated.
+In the short term, a person in a coma will normally be looked after in an intensive care unit (ICU).
+Treatment involves ensuring their condition is stable and their body functions, such as breathing and blood pressure, are supported while the underlying cause is treated.

 What you can do as a visitor